What Is Risk in Aviation SMS Implementations

 All of these activities are designed to seek out exposure before accidents occur.

 Scenario analysis is a predictive risk management activity.
-It is used when safety management needs to consider how the safety management system will perform in hypothetical situations (that have not occurred yet).
+It is used when safety management needs to consider how the aviation SMS will perform in hypothetical situations (that have not occurred yet).

 The two most common uses for this are for: